Michigan Residency Requirements

-The state of Michigan has unique residency requirements for people who wish to terminate their marriage.
-You must meet these state-specific requirements prior to filing with your local county court.
-The Michigan residency requirements are as follows:
+The state of Michigan has unique divorce residency requirements for people who wish to terminate their marriage.
+You must meet these state-specific requirements prior to filing with the

 A judgment of divorce shall not be granted by a court in this state in an action for divorce unless the complainant or defendant has resided in this state for 180 days immediately preceding the filing of the complaint, the complainant or defendant has resided in the county in which the complaint is filed for 10 days immediately preceding the filing of the complaint.